rocky-linux/documentation/docs/books/admin_guide/15-three-swordsmen.md

 `sed`: Stream EDitor

 **Working principle**: The `sed` command will read the currently processed row and place it in the "pattern space" for processing.
 After processing, the result will be output and the "pattern space" will be cleared.
 Next, read the next line and place it in the "pattern space" for processing, and so on, until the last line.
-Some documents also mention a term called "hold space" (also known as "temporary-storage space"), which can be used to temporarily store some processed data and output it through "pattern space".
+Some documents also mention a term called "hold space" (also known as "temporary-storage space"), which can temporarily store some processed data and output it through "pattern space".

 **"pattern space" and "hold space"**: An area of memory where data is processed and stored.

-For information not covered, please refer to [here](https://www.gnu.org/software/sed/manual/ "sed manual").
+For information not covered, review [the `sed` manual](https://www.gnu.org/software/sed/manual/ "sed manual").

 The usage of the command is: